How to Cook Broccoli

 How to Cook Broccoli (Video Tutorial)

-Cook broccoli on the Stovetop
+How to Cook Broccoli on Stovetop

-• Bring a pot of salted water to boil.
+Step 1: Bring a pot of salted water to boil.
 Place broccoli in the boiling water and cook uncovered until crisp-tender.

-• Toss broccoli in olive oil and seasoning of choice.
+Step 1: Toss broccoli in olive oil and seasoning of choice.
 Place the broccoli directly on the baking pan and roast in the oven until tender and slightly colored.

-• Remove and serve immediately.
+Step 2: Remove and serve immediately.

 4. Cook right on the sheet pan.
 For crispier edges, ditch the parchment paper and aluminum foil.
-You want to pan roast the broccoli against the bare metal of the sheet pan.
+You want to pan-roast the broccoli against the bare metal of the sheet pan.

 Oven roasted broccoli on tray with lemons

-Why is my broccoli bitter?
+Why is my broccoli brown in color and bitter in taste?

 Broiled broccoli cooked on stovetop